Tire Wear Pollution: An Overlooked Environmental Crisis

 Conclusion

 Tire wear is a silent yet significant contributor to air pollution and microplastic contamination.
-While it escapes the attention given to tailpipe emissions, its environmental and health impacts are undeniable.
-From urban air loaded with particulate matter to aquatic ecosystems polluted with synthetic rubber, the footprint of tyre wear spans across terrestrial, aquatic, and atmospheric domains.
-Its toxicological effects, ranging from respiratory diseases to developmental disruptions in aquatic species—demand urgent attention.
+Its environmental and health impacts are often overshadowed by tailpipe emissions.
+However, the footprint of tire wear affects terrestrial, aquatic, and atmospheric domains, leading to issues from respiratory diseases to ecological imbalances.

-As we steer toward a more sustainable mobility future, let’s not overlook what we’re leaving behind: tiny particles with a huge impact.
+As we work towards a more sustainable transportation future, let’s not overlook the tiny particles that carry such a significant impact.

 FAQs